anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 And that would be fine for most purposes.
 However, for the sake of illustration, let's convert it to another way of writing arithmetic expressions that can be evaluated slightly more efficiently, called reverse polish notation (RPN).
 The nice thing about RPN is that it's non-hierarchial and doesn't require parentheses, making it a closer approximation to how computers work.

-How RPN works is simple.
-It's simply a list of "RPN instructions":
+How RPN works is simple - it's simply a list of "RPN instructions".
+For instance,

 ```reason
 type rpn_instruction =